Where in the world is this?

 The Galápagos iguanas are among the signature animals of the Galápagos Islands.
 Here both a land iguana and a marine iguana are shown.

-Darwin also observed giant tortoises on the Galápagos ( Figure below ).
+Darwin also observed giant tortoises on the Galápagos (Figure below).
 These tortoises were so large that two people could ride on them.
 Darwin noticed that different tortoise species lived on islands with different environments.
 He realized that the tortoises had traits that allowed them to live in their particular environments.
 For example, tortoises that ate plants near the ground had rounded shells and shorter necks.
-Tortoises on islands with tall shrubs had longer necks and shells that bent upward, allowing them to stretch their necks ( Figure below ).
+Tortoises on islands with tall shrubs had longer necks and shells that bent upward, allowing them to stretch their necks (Figure below).
 Darwin began to hypothesize that organisms developed traits over time because of differences in their environments.
+Darwin began to think that organisms evolved adaptations that allowed them to live in their environment.
+These adaptations were beneficial traits for their environment.

 The name “Galápagos” means “giant tortoise.”
 When Darwin arrived on the Galápagos Islands, he was amazed by the size and variety of shapes of these animals.
 The giant tortoise (left) is a unique animal found only in the Galápagos Islands.
 There are only about 200 tortoises remaining on these islands.
 This Pinta Island tortoise (right) is able to reach leaves high in shrubs with its long neck and curved shell.